PierceMiller/dogsareus/README.md

 What has been done:

-- Hero image with an linear gradient shadow ontop
+- Hero image with a linear gradient shadow ontop
 - Added SVG overlaying the hero image
 - Added services cards.